How a Sisterhood of Pumping Moms Was Created

 What made you become so passionate about pumping & helping other moms?

 When I had my first son 7 yrs ago- I was young, but wanted to give breastfeeding a try.
 Unfortunately I struggled.
 The lactation support provided to me was lacking.
 The lactation consultants in the hospital were overworked and did not have enough time to thoroughly educate me.
 Instead, due to the pain I was encouraged to offer formula, so I did.

 After 2 weeks of heart breaking failures, my supply dried up and I switched to exclusive formula feeding.
 Two months later my son was diagnosed with torticollis, which was clearly one of the main reasons why we were experiencing so much pain while nursing.
 I later found out that he had a pretty severe tongue and lip tie.

 At the birth of my second son I was much more determined to breastfeed and decided to educate myself on the different feeding options.

 After gaining so much knowledge and education for my second, I was incredibly disappointed that I was not educated with my first- at least with how to maintain my milk supply properly with a pump.
 I could have provided my first with as much breast milk as my second if I had a better support and education system.
 Failure to be able to breastfeed can feel like a devastating inadequacy as a mother.
 All I could think about was how many mothers went through and ARE going through those similar feelings and it motivated me to change this.

 How has BeauGen been part of this?

-Beaugen’s nipple cushions can provide much relief for a variety of issues that sometimes arise when moms pump.
+Beaugen’s breast pump cushions can provide much relief for a variety of issues that sometimes arise when moms pump.
 BBB will continue to support and recommend nipple cushions as an option to relieve some pumping tribulations.